sonos/torch-to-nnef/docs/tutos/6_quantization.md

 `torch_to_nnef` primary support today being [`tract`](github.com/sonos/tract), the quantization presented here are all targeting this inference engine.

-Today tract support 2 kind of quantization:
+To date tract support 2 kind of quantization:

-- Q40: almost identical to [GGUF Q40](https://huggingface.co/docs/hub/en/gguf), it target weights only where matmul and embedding gathering transform those into float activations.
+- Q40: almost identical to [GGUF Q40](https://huggingface.co/docs/hub/en/gguf), it target weights only (not activations) where matmul and embedding/gathering operations, transform those into float activations.
 - 8 bit asymmetric per tensor quantization built-in in PyTorch that can target weights and activations and allow integer only arithmetic

 Let's take a look at each in turn starting by Q40.

 ## Custom Tensor quantization support

-### Q40 Export example
+### Q40 LLM Export example

 For LLM as we explained in prior [tutorial](./5_llm.md) quantization is as simple as adding the `-c` (or `--compression-method`) option with `min_max_q4_0_all`.